 Anything else you’d like to share about Tactive?

-Tim and Kurt have done a really good job at creating a sustainable culture.
+Tim and Kurt have done a really good job of creating a sustainable culture.
 I wouldn’t want to be a manager, and I imagine it’s hard to be a manager of young people.
 We were all in our 20s and clueless, and the handholding they had to do is not for everyone.
 They must be doing something right as they have grown exponentially!
 There are so many former employees who speak highly of their time there.
 That’s not an easy thing to do, but they’ve done it.
 I’ve definitely compared all of my jobs to Tactive, and it makes me think, “How did they do that!?
 I would have no patience for 23-year-old Jenny!”
 But they did, and they did it with humor and humility.

 Thank you, Jenny!